-Deb Cherry is originally from Rushville, Indiana moving to Greensboro, North Carolina in 1995.
+Deb Cherry, Board Member is originally from Rushville, Indiana moving to Greensboro, North Carolina in 1995.
 While in Greensboro, Deb was a sales representative for Avery Dennison in their Retail Information Services division which focuses on the Tag and Labeling industry for global retail and apparel markets.
 Her involvement in Changing Footprints is the result of a life-long friendship with the founder and a strong desire to help make a difference in the lives of others.
 Deb was married in 2006 to Indiana State Representative, Bob Cherry, when she then relocated to live on the 110 year old Cherry homeplace just outside of Greenfield.
 They are blessed with 10 grandchildren – all under the age of 11 years!
 Deb enjoys harvesting their garden, tutoring reading to third graders, Pinterest, and helping with grandchildren.
 Deb also volunteers for Hancock County Medical Reserve Corp and is an Ambassador for the Indiana State Fair.